Im-Rises/video-stream-ascii-webcam/README.md

 ## Dependencies

-The project is using React, TypeScript, JavaScript, TensorFlow, SCSS, CSS, etc...
+The project is using React, TypeScript, JavaScript, SCSS, CSS, etc...

 You can find the dependencies in the `dependencies` folder.